gzhu725/cs5342-fall2025/README.md

         - `data.csv`: Original file with all our classifications for input posts, based on our rubric.

 ## Test
-- To run all scripts, please ensure you have a `.env` file in `pylabel/` with the appropriate information listed in `pylabel/.env-TEMPLATE` and fill in all necessary values listed
+- To run all scripts, please ensure you have a `.env` file in `pylabel/` with the appropriate information listed in `pylabel/.env-TEMPLATE` and fill in all necessary values listed:
-USERNAME is your Bluesky Platform Account Username
+USERNAME is your Bluesky Platform Account Username,
-PW is your Bluesky Platform Account Password PERSPECTIVE_API_KEY is your Perspective API Key GROQ_API_KEY is your Groq api key
+PW is your Bluesky Platform Account Password, PERSPECTIVE_API_KEY is your Perspective API Key, GROQ_API_KEY is your Groq api key.

 - and install all dependencies with
 ```